kaloyan-kamburov/catalyst-task/README.md

 - Some simple unit tests in the table component are added only for demo purposes.
 - Responsive design is only in the filters component.

 ### NOTE: I'll be honest - 50% of the code is vibe coded.
-During the process I've supervized it.
-Overall time that this task took me was 5-6h, but I think AI saved a lot of time.
+During the process I supervized it, I mean I was checking what was generated :) Overall time that this task took me was 5-6h, but I think AI saved a lot of time.